 Please remember that all students are expected to remain with their laundry at all

-times when using the laundry facilities, as Housing & Residence Life is not responsible
+times when using the laundry facilities, as Housing & Dining is not responsible for

 to a lost and found bin in the laundry room.
 Items from this bin will be removed